 For a hike that starts with a wonderful walk through an enchanted setting, but delivers an even better payoff as it unfolds, try the Guanapo Gorge on the island of Trinidad.
-The trek itself takes only a couple of hours to complete, starting with a stroll through the rainforest before entering a steeply walled canyon that has been carved out of solid rock over the passing centuries by the Guanapo River.
+The trek itself takes only a couple of hours to complete, starting with a stroll through the rainforest that eventually feeds into a steeply walled canyon.
+The towering gorge that has been carved out of solid rock over the passing centuries by the Guanapo River.

-Once you've hiked into the gorge itself, you'll find yourself walking – and at times swimming – through a series of pools and streams as you make your way up the valley to the very source of the river itself.
+Once you've hiked into the gorge itself, you'll find yourself walking – and at times swimming – through a series of pools and streams as you make your way up the valley to the very source of the Guanapo itself.
 The cool, refreshing waters provide welcome relief from the often steamy conditions, but this is a hike that is most definitely worth the effort.
-Just be sure to wear a swimsuit and water shoes, because you're definitely going to need them along the way.
+Just be sure to wear a swimsuit and water shoes, because you will definitely get wet along the way.
 Then again, that's a big part of the fun.

 Virgin Islands National Park, St. John

 Most people don't know it, but more than two-thirds of the island of St. John is actually designated as part of the Virgin Islands National Park.
 It earned this distinction because of its stellar natural beauty and rich history, which includes civilizations that have ties to the place going back over a thousand years.
 The park features more than twenty trails, most of which aren't especially long.
 But they do spread out across the island in a variety of different directions allowing visitors to explore much of it on foot.